The 11 questions you ask us about Hub School 21

 The school team, to embody the values it wishes to spread among children, is constantly training and inquiring, practicing self-improvement, develops its talents and expresses its doubts ...
 In so doing, the team progresses “tightly”, with agility and being attentive to the development of the best in each.

 The team is surrounded by a Committee of recognized experts from the National Education system, research, community organizations, sporting world and business world.

 9/ What does a typical schedule look like?

 The schedule is readjusted every fortnight in consultation with outside contributors and children.
 It includes a drafting time at the beginning of the week, on Monday morning, by the child with his "coach" according to clear targets, in order to personalize the courses.
 Thanks to a personalized work plan, children learn in the morning with peers and adults, or alone as needed.
 Feedback times are included, regular, collective or individualized.
 Every day, mental calculation, silent reading, games, meditation and social skills workshops are proposed.
 The afternoon is dedicated to project implementation, arts and sport.

-On Tuesday, Wednesday and Friday mornings, we have creative and fun activities in English.
+On Monday, Tuesday, Wednesday, Thursday and Friday mornings, we have creative and fun activities in English, Spanish or Chinese.

 Thematic weeks are organized during the year and we attend different Congresses during which the children conduct workshops, take part in international projects and present their written or audiovisual works.